-T.2.23 Impact Attenuator (IA)
+F.8.4 Impact Attenuator - IA

-- T.2.23.1 Teams may either: - Use the approved Standard Impact Attenuator from the FSAE Online Website - Build and test an Impact Attenuator of their own design - T.2.23.2 The Impact Attenuator must meet the following: - a.
+- F.8.4.1 Teams must do one of: - Use the approved Standard Impact Attenuator from the FSAE Online Website - Build and test an Impact Attenuator of their own design - F.8.4.2 The Impact Attenuator must meet the following: - a.
 At least 200 mm long, with its length oriented along the fore/aft axis of the Frame. - b.
-At least 100 mm high and 200 mm wide for a minimum distance of 200 mm forward of the Front Bulkhead. - c.
+At least 100 mm vertically (perpendicular to the ground) and 200 mm laterally (parallel to the ground) for a minimum distance of 200 mm forward of the Front Bulkhead. - c.
 Attached securely to the Anti Intrusion Plate or directly to the Front Bulkhead. - d.
-Segmented foam attenuators must have all segments bonded together to prevent sliding or parallelogramming. - T.2.23.3 The attachment of the Impact Attenuator to the Anti Intrusion Plate must be documented in the IAD submission.
-The accepted methods of attachment are: - a.
-Welding, where the welds are either continuous or interrupted.
-If interrupted, the weld/space ratio must be at least 1:1.
-All weld lengths must be greater than 25 mm.
+Segmented foam attenuators must have all segments bonded together to prevent sliding or parallelogramming. - F.8.4.3 If a team uses the Standard Impact Attenuator, and the outside profile of the Front Bulkhead is greater than 406 mm x 355 mm, then one of the following must be met: - a.
+The Front Bulkhead must include a diagonal or X-brace that is a Front Bulkhead Support tube meeting F.3.2.1.b, or Equivalent for Monocoque bulkheads - b.
+Physical testing must be performed to prove that the Anti Intrusion Plate does not permanently deflect more than 25 mm.